 The PDF files require the free acrobat reader.
 If you do not have the reader, it can be downloaded free from the Adobe Acrobat Reader web site.

 ODT is an Open Office format.
-Open Office is an open source word processing suite.
-It is one an alternative office suite for those who do not have word or excel.
-Open Office has been in development for over twenty years and is free for download from their web site at openoffice.org. [update-2014] OpenOffice changed hands a couple years ago and I no longer recommend it.
-I'm not saying that it's bad now, I just do not have a copy of it on my computer.
-There are two other free office suites that I know of and they are: LibreOffice and Kingsoft office.
+Open Office is an open source word processing suite and it is an alternative for those who do not have word or excel.
+OpenOffice changed hands a few years ago and I cannot recommend it because I have not kept up changes to the program.
+There are two other free office suites I know of: LibreOffice and Kingsoft Office.
 I urge you to research all three choices before downloading to your computer.
 If you decide to take the free software route, make certain to download the software from the true maker's website and not from one that has taken the software and injected adware.
 Be cautious!